 Doordash sends income reports on IRS form 1099-NEC.
 The NEC stands for Non-Employee Compensation.
 This is not the same thing as a W-2 form, as there are several differences:

-- There is no tax withholding on a 1099 form.
+• There is no tax withholding on your 1099 form.

-- Form 1099 does not list federal, state, or local income.
-Typically the only thing on the form is line 1: Nonemployee compensation.
+• Form 1099 does not list federal, state, or local income.
+Typically the only thing on the form you get from Doordash is line 1: Nonemployee compensation.
 That line is a report of your payments as a self-employed individual.

-The most crucial distinction is that a W2 form reports your employee earnings, whereas a 1099 reports your business's earnings.
+The most crucial distinction is that a W2 form reports an employee's earnings, whereas a 1099 reports a business's earnings.
+You provide services for Doordash as a business, not as an employee, which is why you get the 1099 and not the W-2.

 How do I get my Doordash 1099 from Stripe?

 Doordash is required by law to send your 1099 to you by mail or email no later than January 31 (or the first business day afterward).
-If they mail it, it must be placed in the mail by January 31.
-It can take several days to reach you by mail.
+If it is sent by mail, the deadline is for them to have it in the mail by January 31, not for it to arrive at your address.
+It can take 1-2 weeks for the form to arrive in the mail depending on where you live.

 Doordash uses a third-party company, Stripe, to handle the distribution of 1099 forms.
 Stripe is a payment company that processes most Dasher payments, and Stripe Express is the platform for payees to see their payment information.

-Here is the timeline that Doordash sent out on December 1, 2021, explaining the process for the end of 2021 and early 2022.
+This is a timeline that Doordash sent out in previous years to their Dashers about how the 1099 process works.
 I do not expect the process to change in later years other than some dates may vary.

-- January 7: This is the deadline for creating a Stripe Express account and choosing your delivery method.
-If you have not done so by then, on January 31, Doordash will send your 1099 by mail to your last known address.
+• January 7: This is the deadline for creating a Stripe Express account and choosing your delivery method.
+If Doordash does not have your information by this time, you can expect your 1099 to be sent through the mail.

 Can I download my 1099 from Doordash?